604.736.1640 Vancouver, British Columbia

 On the surface, this exercise may not seem particularly effective, as you may wonder how the muscles in the buttocks can affect the areas around the ankles and feet.

-However, squeezing the glutes is a good exercise to reduce leg swelling and promote circulation within the entire leg, including the ankles.
+However, squeezing the glutes is a good exercise to reduce swelling and promote circulation within the entire leg, including the ankles.
 For older adults, it’s best to perform this exercise while sitting or lying down.
 Then, they should follow these guidelines.

 • Start by tightening the buttock muscles, known as the glutes.